Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 - Tallis is their cousin.
 He's Helena Silentspire's grandson.
 He was not on good terms with her as she was an awful woman, so she didn't leave him much in her will.
 - His parents died before Helena, a few winters ago.
 They both got very sick and didn't make it through to the spring.
-- He received word that someone got the deed to this manor and is cleaning it up, so he thought he would land a hand.
+- He received word that someone got the deed to this manor and is cleaning it up, so he thought he would lend a hand.
 - He doesn't want the deed for himself, but he'd like to join the PC in rebuilding the manor.
 - He has connections in the city.

 At this point, if the player is friendly towards him, he'll disappear.
 The real Tallis will come out of hiding from behind the wall (inside the manor garden) and reveal that the PC was speaking to an illusory duplicate of him.
 He had to be careful because he didn't know what to expect.
-He will apologize for deceiving the PC and say they he won't do it again.
+He will apologize for deceiving the PC and say that he won't do it again.

 If the PC attacks the duplicate before Tallis reveals himself it will disappear, and he will cast Invisibility on himself and walk away.